sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/file_decorations.md

 ### `meter`

 A file decoration can render a [`<meter/>`](https://unpkg.com/sourcegraph/dist/docs/interfaces/_sourcegraph_.filedecoration.html#meter) element after filenames as well.

+The `<meter/>` element represents a scalar measurement within a known range, or a fractional value, such as [code coverage](https://docs.codecov.io/docs/about-code-coverage#what-is-code-coverage).
+They can represent optimum, suboptimum, and bad values with different colors based on the following attributes:

+- `min`: Lower bound of the range
+- `max`: Upper bound of the range
+- `low`: Upper bound of the low end of the range
+- `high`: Lower bound of the high end of the range
+- `optimum`: Optimal numeric value.
+If `optimum` is between `min` and `low`, then the low end of the range is considered preferable.
+If `optimum` is between `high` and `max`, then the high end of the range is considered preferable.

+File decorations `meter` objects must specify a `value` between `min` and `max`, and can optionally specify a `hoverMessage` string to display in a hover tooltip.

 Read through the [Codecov Sourcegraph extension](https://sourcegraph.com/github.com/codecov/sourcegraph-codecov/-/blob/src/extension.ts#L227-309) to see how `meter` is used in real-world extensions.

 ### Asynchronous or streaming file decorations

 File decoration providers don't have to synchronously return an array of file decorations.

-- If you need to perform asynchronous operations before resolving your file decorations, you can return a `Promise`.
+**If you need to perform asynchronous operations before resolving your file decorations:**

+you can return a `Promise`.

-- If you need to update your file decorations over time (streaming), you can return an `AsyncIterable` or a [`Subscribable`](https://unpkg.com/sourcegraph/dist/docs/interfaces/_sourcegraph_.subscribable.html) (e.g. RxJS Observable)
+**If you need to update your file decorations over time (streaming):**

+you can return an `AsyncIterable` or a [`Subscribable`](https://unpkg.com/sourcegraph/dist/docs/interfaces/_sourcegraph_.subscribable.html) (e.g. RxJS Observable)

 [See the types of supported provider results](https://unpkg.com/sourcegraph/dist/docs/index.html#providerresult)